-The outbreak of the novel coronavirus ("COVID-19") and subsequent global pandemic began significantly impacting the U.S. and global financial markets and economies during the quarter ended March 31, 2020.
+The outbreak of the novel coronavirus ("COVID-19") and subsequent global pandemic began significantly impacting the U.S. and global financial markets and economies in March 2020.
 The worldwide spread of COVID-19 has created significant uncertainty in the global economy.
-The duration and extent of COVID-19 over the long-term cannot be reasonably estimated at this time.
+The duration and extent of the COVID-19 pandemic over the long-term cannot be reasonably estimated at this time.
 There have been no comparable recent events that provide guidance as to the effect the spread of COVID-19 as a global pandemic may have on the Company's financial performance.
-The ultimate impact of COVID-19 and the extent to which COVID-19 impacts the Company's business, results of operations, investments, and cash flows will depend on future developments, which are highly uncertain and difficult to predict.
+The ultimate impact of the COVID-19 pandemic and the extent to which the COVID-19 pandemic impacts the Company's business, results of operations, investments, and cash flows will depend on future developments, which are highly uncertain and difficult to predict.